1973–74 Aston Villa F.C. season

-The 1973–74 English football season was Aston Villa's 74th season in the Football League, this season playing in the Football League Second Division.
-Under manager Vic Crowe Aston Villa won promotion and thus ended their two-year spell in the Third Division.
-By the end of the decade they would be firmly re-established as a First Division club.
+The 1973–74 English football season was Aston Villa's 75th season in the Football League, this season playing in the Football League Second Division.
+Under manager Vic Crowe this was their second year in the 2nd following promotion from the Third Division.
 But Vic Crowe was sacked in April 1974.
 Ron Saunders was appointed manager in June 1974.

 The New Year's Day fixture saw Villa draw 0–0 with Millwall before a home crowd of 20,905 leaving Villa in 13th position.
 Within the month, Arsenal fall at the feet of Sammy Morgan.

 There were debut appearances for Sammy Morgan (40), Trevor Hockey (24), Jake Findlay (14) and Bobby Campbell (10) and Roy Stark (2).